How COVID-19 is Reshaping the Region’s Housing Crisis

 Housing the people of California must remain a high priority throughout this health crisis.
 This pandemic is a reminder of how closely housing and healthcare are intertwined, and that the latter cannot exist when the former is not accessible and affordable.

-Isa Avanceña is a Valley Vision Project Associate supporting the Innovation & Infrastructure and 21st Century Workforce impact areas, and serves as Executive Assistant to Interim CEO Meg Arnold and Managing Director Trish Kelly.
+Isa Avanceña is a Valley Vision Project Associate supporting the Board of Directors, and the Innovation & Infrastructure and Leadership and Civic Engagement Impact areas.